celt29/reading-notes/Read01.md

   - BQ best practice is to put a blank line before and after.
 - Lists
   - Unordered list:
   In order to do an UL you simply add a - with a space ( ) after it and then add w/e you want to the list.
 An example would be (- ).
+If you want to start an UL with a number followed by a period you need to "escape" the (.) with a (\) before it, otherwise it will become an OL.
   - Ordered list:
   To do an OL you start with the number 1 add a period (1.) and then when you want to go to the next list item you just start on a new line and do the number 2 with a period (2.) and so on.
+  - Adding elements in Lists:
+  To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.
+Reference the Basic Syntax reading.
+  You can nest an UL in an OL, indent 4 spaces.

 - Code
 - Horizontal Rules